RyanT5/yl-training/content/post/module-B.md

 ## Activity 1

 Imagine you want to run a campaign to become President of the World.
-Write a short pitch of what qualifies you for that role.
+Write or film yourself giving a short pitch of what qualifies you for that role.
 Describe which of the above leadership qualities you think you have and some examples of situations where you have demonstrated them.

 ## Styles of leadership